boh/terraform-phishing/README.md

 Manually inspect the config file `phishing.tf` and proceed.

-Still in the `config-phish` directory, you must run the `terraform init` do initialize all the providers, then `terraform plan` to create a state file and validate the config, it everything looks OK finally `terraform apply` to apply the changes and create two droplets.
+Still in the `config-phish` directory, you must run the `terraform init` to initialize all the providers, then `terraform plan` to create a state file and validate the config, if everything looks OK finally run `terraform apply` to apply the changes and create two droplets.

 Running the `terraform apply` will ask for a confirmation.